The spectral density of dense random networks and the breakdown of the Wigner semicircle law: The dense limit of the spectral density

 with $E$ representing the Euler-Mascheroni constant.
 The last step is to substitute Eq.~(\ref{fa}) in Eq.~(\ref{jk1}) and take the limit $\eta \rightarrow 0^+$, which leads to the logarithmic divergence

 for $|\lambda| \rightarrow 0$.
 The choice of the negative sign $\beta_1 = -i$ ensures that $\rho(\lambda)$ is non-negative.
+A divergence in the spectral density of random graphs at $\lambda=0$ may appear due to different reasons.
+For instance, the spectrum of protein-protein interaction networks has a singularity at $\lambda=0$ due to the existence of duplicated genes \cite{Kamp2005}.
+In the context of solid state physics, the density of states of a tight-binding model for a quantum particle hoping on a random graph displays a divergence at $\lambda=0$ due to the presence of localized eigenstates \cite{Evangelou1992}.

 Figure \ref{exp}-(b) compares Eq.~(\ref{gga1}) with the numerical solutions of the distributional Eqs.~(\ref{res1}) and (\ref{res2}) for $c=80$ using a Monte-Carlo method, also known as the population dynamics algorithm \cite{Rogers2008,Kuhn2008,Metz2010}.
 The numerical results lie on the top of the theoretical curve up to a certain $|\lambda_{*}|$, below which the numerical data for $\rho(\lambda)$ deviates from the logarithmic behaviour of Eq.~(\ref{gga1}).
 As $\eta$ decreases, $|\lambda_{*}|$ shifts towards smaller values, confirming that the discrepancy between the numerical data and Eq.~(\ref{gga1}) is an artifact due to the finite values of $\eta$ employed in the numerical solutions of Eqs.~(\ref{res1}) and (\ref{res2}).

 As a final important property, we inspect the behaviour of $\rho(\lambda)$ for $|\lambda| \gg 1$.
 As illustrated in figure \ref{exp}-(c), $\rho(\lambda)$ displays a crossover from an exponential behaviour $\ln \rho(\lambda) \propto -\lambda$ to a faster decay for increasing $|\lambda|$, indicating that the spectral density does not have sharp spectral edges, but instead it is supported on the entire real line.
 This is also consistent with a stability analysis of the fixed-point Eq.~(\ref{jk2}), which shows that the complex solution for $\gamma(z)$ remains stable for $|\lambda| \gg 1$.
 We point out that a perturbative study of Eq.~(\ref{jk2}) for $|\lambda| \gg 1$ is not able to capture the analytic form describing the tails of $\rho(\lambda)$.
 This should not come as a surprise, as the tails of $\rho(\lambda)$ are normally caused by rare statistical fluctuations in the graph structure \cite{Rodgers1988,Semerjian2002}.